 Recent data show that elder abuse is on the rise in Washington State.
 In fact, reported cases of elder abuse grew by more than 200% between 2008 and 2016.
-And, it’s estimated that for every one reported case, 24 go unreported.
+And it’s estimated that for every one reported case, 24 go unreported.
 Elder abuse is taking a bigger spotlight as the senior population continues to surge.

 There are many factors that make elder abuse difficult to report – or spot in the first place.

-For instance, consider that in 71% of cases of elder financial abuse, children are to blame.
+For instance, consider that in 71% of cases of elder financial abuse, adult children are to blame.
 Patients dealing with dementia may not be able to alert others to physical or psychological abuse.
 Dependent on their caretakers, some elderly people fear what will happen if they speak up.
-Nursing home residents may not have any close family to check in on them, or advocate if a problem arises.
+Nursing home residents may not have any close family to check in on them or advocate if a problem arises.

 To sum it up, the elderly is a vulnerable population that makes them easy target for all kinds of abuse.